 After breakfast at the hotel, we drive to Ahmedabad, check-in at hotel upon arrival.

 Afternoon we visit the highly decorated, white marble Hathi Singh Temple, just north of the Delhi gate, dedicated to Dharmanath.
 Sabarmati Ashram - Gandhi’s Ashram originally known as Satyagraha & the Harijan Ashram.
 The Sangrahalaya in the Ashram includes a Library, Archives & a picture gallery depicting Gandhi's life in photographs & paintings.
-A five minute film on his life can be also seen several times a day.
+A five minute film on his life is played several times a day.
 Overnight stay is at the hotel.

 Day 11 Ahmedabad

-Early morning after breakfast we leave for a unique experience by undertaking a Heritage Walk through Ahmedabad.
+Today in wee hours of the mornign we leave for a Heritage Walk.
 We will show you this historic city in such a way that most of city residents too would have missed.
 This tour is a mix and match of everything.
 It’s a maze of small narrow streets with impressive array of old houses, wood carvings, water wells.
 You wind through tiny streets and alleys of one of the subcontinent's most atmospheric cities.

 Hear and see details of Ahmedabad that are literally not possible to access otherwise, and during the tour, photo opportunities are endless.
 Being a part of the heritage walk makes you see how Ahmedabad has woven itself around its occupation and religion and still it is interconnected through the secret passages.
 The walk commences from Swaminarayan Temple and culminates by reaching Jumma Masjid.

-Return to hotel to get fresh for your journey.
+Return to hotel for breakfast.
 Afternoon is at leisure.

 In the evening we will visit the old city, a maze of crowded Bazaars, pols, exquisitely carved facades temples, mosques & subterranean step-wells.
 Bhadra fort, southwest of the fort is Ahmed Shah's Mosque, a simple place of worship, built in 1414 on the site of an early 13th century Hindu Temple; Jama Masjid has one of the best examples of the Second Period of Gujarat's provincial architectural development.
 Overnight stay is at the hotel.